planetarysoftware/TSC/Lifecycle.md

 ## Graduating from Incubation

-A proto-TL* in incubation may graduate at any time by passing a TSC review, and then passing a majority vote of the TSC.
+A TL* in incubation may graduate at any time by passing a TSC review, and then passing a majority vote of the TSC.

 ### TSC review

 A review is initiated by someone requesting a review via an Issue on the TSC repo.
-This someone could be a member of the proto-TL*'s TC, one of the proto-TL*'s mentors, or someone from the TSC.
+This someone could be a member of the TL*'s TC, one of the TL*'s mentors, or someone from the TSC.

-Two TSC members who are not conflicted with the proto-TL* (not members of its TC, nor its mentors) will review the state of the proto-TL* against the above requirements, documenting their findings in the Issue thread.
+Two TSC members who are not conflicted with the TL* (not members of its TC, nor its mentors) will review the state of the TL* against the above requirements, documenting their findings in the Issue thread.

-If these two TSC members find that the proto-TL* does not pass the criteria, advice will be given for how the TC can rectify the shortcomings.
+If these two TSC members find that the TL* does not pass the criteria, advice will be given for how the TC can rectify the shortcomings.

 The TC can then make changes and request another review.

-If the two TSC members both find that the proto-TL* does meet the criteria to graduate from incubation, then the TSC can hold a graduation vote.
+If the two TSC members both find that the TL* does meet the criteria to graduate from incubation, then the TSC can hold a graduation vote.

 ### Graduation Vote

-If the proto-TL* has passed a review by two TSC members (see above), it can be put to a TSC vote to graduate.
+If the TL* has passed a review by two TSC members (see above), it can be put to a TSC vote to graduate.

 This process can happen either via an agenda item in a regular TSC